-Moving on to patterns that can be a bit more tricky as they consist of a lot more than just two candlesticks.
+Moving on to patterns that can be a bit more tricky, as they consist of a lot more than just two candlesticks.
 The entirety of a bunch of candles is a pattern in itself.
-The dual comes in when talking about the points that these patterns create.
+The dual candles comes in when regarding the points that these patterns create.

-NOTE: The neckline is the high/low point price made in the middle of a double top/double bottom.
-Not only will some traders entire this trade for a buy once the second bottom occurs, but they would buy once price breaks resistance!
+NOTE: The neckline is the high/low point price made in the middle of a double top/double bottom pattern.
+Not only will some traders entire this trade for a buy once the second bottom occurs, but they will buy once price breaks resistance!

-NOTE: You are able to find major market patterns on timeframes as low as the 1 hour.
-However, seeing these patterns on higher timeframes such as the 4 hour, daily, and weekly may give you a stronger confidence in trading due to a long-term story being told.
+NOTE: You are able to find major market patterns on time frames as low as the 1 hour.
+However, seeing these patterns on higher time frames such as the 4 hour, daily, and weekly may give you stronger confidence in trading due to a long-term story being told.

 Triple Candlestick Patterns